-Built as a custom house by the Earl of Desmond in the 16th century, Desmond Castle has a colourful history, ranging from Spanish occupation in 1601, during the Battle of Kinsale, to its use as a prison for captured American sailors during the American War of Independence.
+Desmond Castle was built as a custom house by the Earl of Desmond in the 16th century.
+It has a colourful history, ranging from Spanish occupation during the Battle of Kinsalein in 1601, to its use as a prison for captured American sailors during the American War of Independence.
 It is known locally as 'The French Prison' after a tragic fire in which 54 prisoners, mainly French seamen, died in 1747.
 The castle was also used as a borough jail from 1791 to the onset of the Great Famine when it was used as an auxiliary workhouse tending to the starving populace.

 Across the estuary is James Fort, an earlier structure, which was designed by Paul Ive in 1602.
 Kinsale has also earned itself the reputation as the gourmet centre for Ireland with numerous award-winning pubs and restaurants, and the annual Gourmet Festival in October.
 It is a beautiful little village and a very popular destination in Ireland.